Unni Web

 For a platform that relies on strong discovery, trust building, and social proof to help people make informed, confident decisions about aesthetic healthcare, improving the underlying IA is essential.
 This led to the core design question for the redesign:

-How might we design a human-centered, scalable information architecture that supports users across different knowledge levels, and helps them learn, explore, verify options, and make confident decisions about aesthetic healthcare on the web?
+How might we design an information architecture that supports users across knowledge levels and helps them explore and make confident decisions about medical aesthetics?

 Ideation & Exploration